Eve Myles has donned her yellow coat one last time for the third and final season of Keeping Faith.

-BBC and S4C drama Keeping Faith stars Eve Myles as Faith Howells, a lawyer and mother who is drawn deeper and deeper into a web of conspiracy and lies after the sudden disappearance of her husband (played by her real-life other half Bradley Freegard).
+The BBC and S4C drama stars Myles as the titular Faith Howells, a lawyer and mother who is drawn deeper and deeper into a web of conspiracy and lies after the sudden disappearance of her husband (played by her real-life other half Bradley Freegard).

-The first series was broadcast in Welsh as Un Bore Mercher, then in English on BBC1 Wales.
-The series became a record breaker on iPlayer, and eventually received a prime time broadcast on BBC1.
-Now it’s set to return for a third and final season…
+The first series was broadcast in Welsh as Un Bore Mercher, then in English on BBC One Wales.
+The series became a record breaker on iPlayer, and eventually received a prime time broadcast on BBC One.

 Will there be a series 3 of Keeping Faith?

-Yes!
-It was confirmed in January 2020 that there would be a third and final series of Keeping Faith, with filming is set to begin on 27th January in Laugharne, Carmarthenshire.
+It was previously confirmed in January 2020 that there would be a third and final series of Keeping Faith, with filming is beginning on 27th January in Laugharne, Carmarthenshire.

 Nick Andrews, head of commissioning at BBC Wales, said of the commission: “Keeping Faith is a fantastic show and I’m delighted that it will return for a third series. ”